Housane/Random/README.md

 Changes made in the 'Development' branch will not affect the one in the 'main' branch

 Q: What if there are commits in development branch which you want to appear in the master branch?
 We can choose to MERGE both branches together.
-Click on the development branch,
+Right Click on the master branch, and then click 'Checkout' *Make sure that all of the changes have been saved and pushed*